mrjabba/soccer_league/README.markdown

 * Leagues (anything from English Premier League to your local pub league)
 * Teams
 * People (Players, Referees, Coaches, and so on), with Avatar support via Amazon S3
-* League Table Editing
+* League Table Editing (without game magement)
+* Roster Stats Editing (without game magement)
 * Game Stat Management
 * Venues (stadia or soccer complexes), with Google Maps API pinpoints

+#### Two Ways to Manage Stats

-This application also gives you the ability to manage stats.
-You can configure a league to manage games where league tables are automatically updated from those games.
-Or, you can choose a simpler approach without game management.
-This will allow you to simply edit the league table.Game management still needs some work.
+This application also gives you the ability to manage stats in two ways: with or without game management.

+*Game Management*
+A league configured with game management is intended for a league scorekeeper who needs to track stats closely at the game level.
+If you choose to manage your league with games (checkbox available on the League edit screen), you can track individual game statistics.
+The wins/losses/ties roll up to the league table.
+Game management still needs some work.
 Your mileage may vary.

+*League Management*
+A league configured without game management is intended for the casual fan or perhaps a pub (recreational) league administrator.
+Without game management, you may simply edit the league table.
+Additionally, this configuration also enables you to manage a player's stats for a season via the Roster edit screen.

+### Contributions Welcome
 This project is being continually improved.
 There is no official release yet.
 If you want to use it, feel free to fork it.
 Contributions are welcome.
 I have ideas for other features like favoriting a league (or any entity), image support for venues, and adding more roles to handle sharing/collaboration.
 There is a need to support import/export of data and reports, like a score card in game management.
 There is also a need for optimization.
 Work needs to done to ensure that we have enough database indexes, and queries are efficient.

 ### Getting Started